 Second Row: Lace Teddy is a matte baby pink.
 I had trouble getting it to show up against my skin so I stay away from this shade.
 Satin Sheets has a lovely pink sheen to it and appears in the Too Faced Chocolate Bon Bons Palette.
 It swatches more pink in the Natural Love Palette.
 Push-Up is a gorgeous golden brown shimmer, but very similar to Tickle Me in the first row.

 Honey Pot is a lovely gold shimmer.
-It applies well dry, but I use a wet brush to get the best colour payoff.
+It applied well dry, but I had to use a wet brush to get the best colour payoff.
 Chocolate Martini swatched patchily (it took a few swipes).
 It still applies well on the eye and builds well.
 Undercover is a dark purply brown with tiny flecks of glitter.
 This shade is chalky and doesn’t build well for me.

 Third Row: Pink Cheeks is almost matte, with a tiny bit of shimmer.
 It’s chalky and doesn’t show up well on my skin.
 Kittens is really pretty!
 It applied best with my fingers or else it got muddy when blending.
 Bunny Nose is a beautiful bright pink BUT it blends away to nothing.
 I can only apply it with my finger as the last eyeshadow I use or else it disappears.

 Moonbeam is gorgeous!
 It applies well dry, but I like using a wet brush to intensify the silver.
-It’s a great cut crease lid shade.
 Love Bug didn’t translate as well on camera as it does in person.
 It’s a very pretty shimmery purple on the eye.
 Smokin’ is a shimmery grey.
 It applies well with a wet or dry brush.